-Area includes Goose Lake and surrounding habitat; and Thomas Creek and its surrounding riparian habitat.
-Thomas Creek is the largest tributary of Goose Lake
+Area includes Goose Lake Basin and surrounding habitat; and Thomas Creek and its surrounding riparian habitat.
+Thomas Creek is the largest tributary of Goose Lake.
+Forested habitats are predominantly ponderosa pine and mixed conifer.
+This area was impacted by the Cougar Peak wildfire in 2021.

 Ecoregions